The $177,840 Problem Real Estate Teams Don't See

 How the Follow Up Boss + NextPhone Integration Works

-The integration uses Follow Up Boss's API to create contacts automatically when AI answers calls.
+The integration uses Follow Up Boss's API to create contacts automatically when AI answers calls, following the same principles outlined in our CRM phone integration guide.
 It works with your existing lead flow system, triggering the same routing rules you've already configured for web leads.

 The Integration Architecture